vincetoby/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. 3-listfiles : This script displays current directory contents in a long format.

 5. 4-listmorefiles : This script displays current directory contents, including hidden files (starting with .) using the long format.

+6. 5-listfilesdigitonly : This script displays current directory contents including  hidden files (starting with .) and with user and group IDs displayed numerically.